 This consists in improving the overall independence level of the bodies governing the securities held, as compared to the investment universe.
-In other words,
+In other words, aggregated to the portfolio, having a higher average percentage of directors meeting independence criteria than the investment universe

-- Global Sovereign Bonds: The ESG issues considered, and their impact on how securities are rated, are related to the nature of their issuers (sovereign states). - Environmental (E) factors include the analysis of energy and natural resource issues. - Social responsibility (S) factors include criteria related to meeting basic needs, health, and fairness, - Governance (G) factors include analysis of institutions, compliance with laws and civil rights, and political
+- Global Sovereign Bonds : The ESG issues considered, and their impact on how securities are rated, are related to the nature of their issuers (sovereign states). - Environmental (E) factors include the analysis of energy and natural resource issues. - Social responsibility (S) factors include criteria related to meeting basic needs, health, and fairness, - Governance (G) factors include analysis of institutions, compliance with laws and civil rights, and political stability.